Breeds Category IconBreeds

 Fluffy German Shepherds are now permitted to be shown.

-The ban has made it difficult to find long haired Shepherds anywhere.
-They were already rare when they were partially banned in the 1920s, but after the full ban in the 1970s recovering from the lengthy no breeding rule has made it difficult to find this breed from a reputable breeder – although not impossible.
+The ban has made it challenging to find long-haired Shepherds anywhere.
+They were already rare when they were partially banned in the 1920s.
+However, after the total ban in the 1970s, recovering from the lengthy no-breeding rule has made it difficult to find this breed from a reputable breeder – although not impossible.

 Long Haired German Shepherd Dog